Experienced Criminal Defense Attorney Handling Assault Cases in Boulder, CO

 Penalties for the Crime of Assault in Colorado

-In Colorado, there are harsh penalties for physical assault convictions.
-Depending on the degree of the assault and the level of violence used, you may be facing a significant amount of time in jail or prison and a hefty fine.
+In the Colorado legal system, there are harsh penalties for physical assault convictions.
+Depending on the degree of the assault and the level of violence used, you may be facing a significant amount of jail time, time in county jail, and a hefty fine, along with other penalties.

 Second-degree assault is also a felony offense.
 If you use a deadly weapon during an assault, it is considered a crime of violence, which will result in a sentence enhancement.
 A sentence for non-violent second-degree assault may include a sentence of between 2 and 6 years in prison and $2,000 to $500,000 in fines, while a violent crime enhancement will result in a sentence of between 5 and 16 years in prison.

-Third-degree assault in Colorado is charged as a misdemeanor.
+Third-degree assault in Colorado is charged as a misdemeanor and requires evidence of criminal negligence.
 However, it is an “extraordinary risk” crime, which means that anyone convicted of this offense may be subjected to an additional 6 months in jail rather than the standard misdemeanor penalty of up to 18 months.
 A potential sentence for this crime includes between 6 and 24 months in jail and a fine of between $500 and $5,000.

-As with all criminal cases, the defense to a Colorado assault charge will depend on the facts of the case.
-For example, if you were acting in self-defense or in defense of another person, your attorney may be able to use that fact to argue that you are not guilty of a crime.
+As with all criminal cases, the defense to a Colorado assault charge will depend on the facts of the case and the available physical evidence.
+For example, if you were acting in self-defense or in defense of another person, your Boulder assault defense lawyer may be able to use that fact to argue that you are not guilty of a crime.

-There are a number of other potential defenses that may be used depending on the specific charge.
+There are a number of other potential common defenses that may be used depending on the specific charge.
 Consider a situation where you were charged with assaulting a person with a deadly weapon, and that deadly weapon was actually your bag that you swung at someone.
-Your lawyer may be able to argue that the bag was not actually a deadly weapon — and the charge should be reduced or dismissed.
+Firstly, you should remain silent and seek immediate legal guidance about your legal options, as your lawyer may be able to argue that the bag was not actually a deadly weapon, and the charge should be reduced or dismissed.

 A defense may also rest on your intent.
 If you did not intend to hurt someone, and an injury happened by accident, that could be a way to defend against the charges.
 Similarly, if you did not act knowingly or recklessly, that may defeat a Colorado assault charge.
-Your attorney will thoroughly investigate your case to develop a strong factual and legal defense to the charge or charges against you.
+Your attorney will thoroughly investigate your case, including a false accusation or even a mistaken identity possibility, to develop a strong factual and legal defense strategy to pursue the best outcome in the charge or charges against you.

-How a Boulder Physical Assault Defense Lawyer Can Help
+How a Boulder Assault Defense Attorney Can Help

-Colorado’s assault laws are complex, and require the assistance of an attorney who has in-depth knowledge of both the laws and how they are applied.
-As a former public defender with nearly 20 years of experience in criminal defense work, lawyer Janene K McCabe has the skill and the ability to defend Coloradans against all degrees of physical assault charges.
+Colorado’s assault laws are complex and require the assistance of an experienced criminal defense attorney who has in-depth knowledge of both the laws and how they are applied.
+In assault cases, engaging experienced legal counsel can make all the difference.
+As a former public defender with more than 25 years of combined experience in public and private practice and a proven track record, Boulder assault defense lawyer Janene K McCabe has the skill and the ability to work tirelessly to achieve the best outcome and defend Coloradans against all degrees of physical assault charges.

-Based in Boulder, McCabe Law works with clients throughout Colorado.
-We serve clients in Boulder, Broomfield, Adams, Arapahoe, Jefferson, Larimer, Weld, and Denver Counties.
-If you have been charged with any degree of assault in Colorado, contact our firm today at 720-996-2422 or online to schedule a consultation with a seasoned Boulder physical assault defense lawyer.
+Based in Boulder, CO, McCabe Law works with clients throughout Colorado, including Boulder County.
+Our Boulder criminal defense attorneys serve clients in Boulder, Broomfield, Adams, Arapahoe, Jefferson, Larimer, Weld, and Denver Counties.
+If you have been charged with any degree of assault in Colorado, contact our firm today at 720-713-7416 or online to schedule a consultation with a seasoned Boulder criminal defense lawyer.